Akron Children’s Hospital in Boardman prepared to safely take on elective surgeries

-BOARDMAN, Ohio (WKBN) – Ohio will start its reopening process on Friday with elective surgeries now being allowed.
+BOARDMAN, Ohio (WYTV) – Ohio will start its reopening process on Friday with elective surgeries now being allowed.
 Akron Children’s Hospital Mahoning Valley has a plan in place.

 Just this past Monday, Gov. Mike DeWine said hospitals can start rescheduling surgeries that were postponed.